 If you decide to go for a kill, harass 1st using your skills and when you or your partner decide to go for it, just do your job.

-Mid game starts when you have your ultimate and both Tear of the Goddess and Boots of Speed.
+Mid game starts when you have your ultimate and both Tear of the Goddess and Boots.

 Sight Ward is invaluable in most games and the mark of a good player is when he knows how to ward effectively.
 Given that Mid game is usually when most ganks occur, Sight Ward are excellent and cheap(75g) counters.
 I highly suggest reading Panglot's Warding Helper guide to be an effiecient warder, and get better in the game.